deohs/uwauth/README.md

 * in all cases, if the user did not have an active Drupal session, the `login` timestamp field on the user is updated.

+## Installation

+In addition to enabling the module, you need to modify the `.htaccess` at the document root, or its equivalent in your vhost definition, to avoid having URLs needed by the Shibboleth SP being rewritten.

+Before:

+    # Pass all requests not referring directly to files in the filesystem to
+    # index.php.
+    RewriteCond %{REQUEST_FILENAME} !-f
+    RewriteCond %{REQUEST_FILENAME} !-d
+    RewriteCond %{REQUEST_URI} !=/favicon.ico
+    RewriteRule ^ index.php [L]

+After:

+    # Pass all requests not referring directly to files in the filesystem to
+    # index.php.
+    RewriteCond %{REQUEST_URI} !^/Shibboleth.sso
+    RewriteCond %{REQUEST_URI} !^/secure
+    RewriteCond %{REQUEST_URI} !^/shibboleth-sp
+    RewriteCond %{REQUEST_FILENAME} !-f
+    RewriteCond %{REQUEST_FILENAME} !-d
+    RewriteCond %{REQUEST_URI} !=/favicon.ico
+    RewriteRule ^ index.php [L]

+Depending on the specifics of your SP configuration, you may want to tune these rules.
+The `/Shibboleth.sso` Shibboleth SP endpoint is configurable in the module settings form at `/admin/config/people/uwauth`.

 ## Recommended Version

 For stable operation, please download or pull a specific tag (release).